-

 Facilities helper – Help with projects around the school, such as putting up shelves and fixing things that break.

-Prepper – for teachers, therapists, administrators, etc. – laminating, copying, cutting, shredding, materials set up, filing.
+Project Assistant – for teachers, therapists, administrators, etc. – laminating, copying, cutting, shredding, materials set up, filing.

-Clinic helper – help with cleaning toys, creating and organizing materials, making copies, laminating and cutting, in the clinic.
+Clinic Helper – help with cleaning toys, creating and organizing materials, making copies, laminating, and cutting, in the clinic.

 I.T.
-Assistant – assist with website maintenance, social media.
+Assistant –Assist with website maintenance, social media.